arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 Usually, a two-state element would suffice to determine such state conditions, but it may be better if also unforeseen states are kept observable.
 The simple `analogRead()` method is used to convert the detected raw value into comprehensible information by using `analogRead() * (3.249 / 4095.0) / 0.3034;` to represent in range of 0-3.2V in the current example.
 The ~3.0V will mean that the sensor is closed, while 0V will mean it is open.

-However, reading between 1.8-2.4V for an extended period during operation could mean the sensor is decalibrated or has failed.
-This reading could be helpful to take action to either replace or fix the sensor that is giving uncertain figures without the need to approach sensor placed within dangerous elements.
+However, reading values between 1.8 and 2.4V for an extended period during the operation could mean that the sensor has lost its calibration or is experiencing a failure.
+This reading could be helpful to take an action: either to check, replace or fix the sensor that is giving uncertain figures.

 ```arduino
 /**